operator-framework/enhancements/enhancements/olm-deletes-operands.md

 #### Story 1

-As an operator user I want my operator uninstall to also clean up operator-created resources so that I don't have to manually clean up any leftover resources.
+As a cluster-admin I want my operator uninstall to also clean up operator-created resources so that I don't have to manually clean up any leftover resources.

 #### Story 2

-As an operator user I want a way to unblock my operator uninstall by aborting cleanup if it is blocked.
+As cluster-admin I want a way to unblock my operator uninstall by aborting cleanup if it is blocked.

 ### Implementation Details/Notes/Constraints